- 1. The Blue Ocean Strategy - by W. Chan Kim & Renee Mauborgne

 - The type of thinking that’s required to achieve breakthroughs

 - The best marketing strategies and tactics that will help you grow your business

 - Techniques for continued innovation into new channels and media

 Overall it’s a great read and a good refresher of the newest marketing technologies that every brand should be using.

 About the author: Raja Rajamannar is the Chief Marketing & Communications Officer at Mastercard.
-He is also the Present of the World Federation of Advertisers, has more than 30 years of experience as a global executive.
-He has been recognized by Adweek as one of the industry's most tech-savvy CMOs and the top 5 World’s Most Influential CMOs by Forbes.
+He is also the president of the World Federation of Advertisers, and has more than 30 years of experience as a global executive.
+Adweek has recognized him as one of the industry's most tech-savvy CMOs and the top 5 World’s Most Influential CMOs by Forbes.
 He has taught at more than 40 top management schools in the world.

 Authors: Raja Rajamannar